 Just as sugar can lead to obesity in humans, it can also lead to unwarranted weight gain in your pet, which in turn can lead to a range of health problems, such as arthritis, heart problems, diabetes, bladder stones and even cancer.
 In our opinion, though, the worst risk is presented by the fact that sugar can reduce your beloved furball’s life expectancy by as much as two years.

 So what about sugarless ice cream?
 Doesn’t that solve the sugar problem?
-Well, it does, to an extent, but only so long as the sweetener used isn’t xylitol—toxic to dogs, causing hypoglycemia, liver failure, seizures and possibly even death.
+Well, it does, to an extent, but only so long as the sweetener used isn’t xylitol—toxic to dogs,

 The last reason to keep the ice cream away from dogs is the flavor.
 Chocolate ice cream, for example, is a double whammy—in addition to the milk and sugar, theobromine, a staple ingredient in chocolate, cannot be processed by your dog’s biological system and the darker the chocolate, the worse the consequences.